 Little data on ambient air levels of 1-bromopropane exist.
 In 2014, 1-bromopropane was detected in one of the US EPA’s monitoring locations, with levels of 0.14-0.16 ppb.
 1-Bromopropane is not reportable to the National Pollutant Release Inventory.

-A search of the US Household Products Database yielded the following results, which can help us understand the potential for exposure to 1-bromopropane in Canada:
+A search of the Consumer Product Information Database yielded the following results, which can help us understand the potential for exposure to 1-bromopropane in Canada:

 |Search Term||# Products||Product Type|

 Workers are primarily exposed through inhalation and dermal contact.

 Aerosol applications of 1-bromopropane lead to higher dermal and inhalation exposures among workers.
 Exposure to 1-bromopropane is highest when it is used as a spray adhesive, but other applications may also lead to exposure (e.g. during production, degreasing operations, adhesives manufacturing, and dry cleaning).[2,23,28,29]

 US workplace monitoring studies have found that the air concentration of 1-bromopropane may be considerable.
 For example, in a furniture foam cushion manufacturing site, workers who were responsible for the spraying adhesives were exposed to time weighted averages of 92 to 108 ppm, while other workers within the industry (responsible for non-spraying tasks such as stuffing pillows, operating sewing machines, etc.) were exposed to 10.5 to 11 ppm.[29,30] Engineering controls are effective at reducing workers’ exposures; after building spray booth enclosures and improving local and general ventilation, workers’ exposure at one spray adhesive foam cushion plant decreased from 170 ppm (geometric mean, range 60-381 ppm) to 19 ppm (range 1.2-58 ppm).